geomagpy/MARTAS/README.md

 - all data files readable by MagPy

-and basically all I2C Sensors and others connectable to a Arduino Microcontroller board (requiring a specific serial output format in the self written microcontroller program - appendix)
+and basically all I2C Sensors and others connectable to a Arduino Microcontroller board (requiring a specific serial output format in the microcontroller program - appendix)

-Note: in the folling examples we use "user" as username and "users" as group.
+Note: in the folling examples we use "USER" as username and "USERS" as group.
 Replace these names with your user:group names.
+All instructions asume that you have a profound knowledge of debian like linux systems, as such a system is the only prerequisite to run MARTAS.

 ## 2. INSTALLTION